Concept · article 07 of 14

 Both calculations use median + coefficient of variation to filter outliers — one busy Tuesday doesn't flip Tuesday into your peak day.

-03 What owners do about it
+03 What do owners do about peak and weak days?

 • Peak day: staff up, prep more, raise the price floor a touch if you can.